 Complete Home Electrical Protection System Wiring Diagram

 We all need a complete electrical protection system for our homes.
-In fact, Electrical protection systems are crucial for our homes to ensure the safety of residents, protect electrical devices and appliances, and prevent damage to the property.
+In fact, Electrical protection systems are crucial for our homes to ensure our safety, protect electrical devices and appliances, and prevent damage to property.

 Electrical protection mainly needs to avoid these threads - Electric Shocks, Fire Prevention, Protecting Appliances and Electronics, Ground Fault Protection, Early Detection of Wiring Issues, etc.